chainapsis/oko/apps/docs_web/docs/v0/standalone/self-hosting-standalone.md

   secret manager (KMS/Secret Manager)
 - Managed/dedicated Postgres with automated backups and recovery plan

-## Local CI helpers (yarn ci)
+## CI/CD script

-Use `yarn ci` at each workspace root to speed up repetitive local tasks.
-Arguments are forwarded to the internal CLI.
+Execute `yarn ci` at the workspace root to conduct CI/CD operations.
+CLI Arguments are forwarded to the operation script.

-### oko root
+### Workspace root

 - Build packages: `yarn ci build_pkgs`
-  - Builds in order: stdlib, dotenv, SDK (core/cosmos/eth), crypto/bytes,
-    ksn-interface, tecdsa-interface
+  - Packages are built in the right order
   - Required for all services that depend on these core packages
 - Build Cait Sith: `yarn ci build_cs`
   - Builds Rust addon (required for `oko_api` TSS operations: triples, presign,